 - God’s unconditional love for us and our home in the Catholic Church (for more on this, see the Nicene Creed).

 - That our response to His love is summed up in the great commandments to love God and our neighbor (Matthew 22:37-39).

-- That we are not to keep these things hidden, and every Christian has a role in sharing the above (Luke 11:33).
+- That we are not to keep these things to ourselves, but that every Christian has a role in bringing Christ’s light to the world (Luke 11:33).

 Are you looking for answers to some of your faith questions?
 Would you like to deepen your life of prayer?
 Do you want to read more about me (Mike Landry)?
 Are you interested in having me out to speak or sing at your school, parish, or other group?